saravanabalagi/protonn/README.md

 # ProtoNN
+ProtoNN is a Neural Network Prototyping library.
 ProtoNN provides visual representation of neural networks and helps you modify the same using a simple interface.
 Finally, you can export code in python, so you can start training the network right away.

 ## Supports
 - Fully Connected Feed Forward Networks